josdejong/webpack_tree_shaking_issue/README.md

 Open the bundle.
 It should not contain the strings "TEST1", "TEST2", "TEST4" but it does.

+In the code, only the exported function `cube` is used, the functions `factory` and `hello` are not used can be removed from the bundle.

 # Code

-In the code, only the exported function `cube` is used, the functions `fcatory` and `hello` are not used can be removed from the bundle.

 ```js
 // index.js